CumulusNetworks/docs/content/cumulus-linux-44/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

 ## smond Daemon

 The `smond` daemon monitors system units like power supply and fan, updates the corresponding LEDs, and logs the change in state.
-Changes in system unit state are detected by the `cpld` registers. `smond` utilizes these registers to read all sources, which determines the health of the unit and updates the system LEDs.
+The `cpld` registers detect changes in system unit state. `smond` utilizes these registers to read all sources, which determines the health of the unit and updates the system LEDs.

 Run the  `sudo smonctl` command to display sensor information for the various system units: